It's true...macaroni salad is typically a summer salad. But, I'm here to tell you, this Amish Macaroni Salad is great all year long!!

 Yes, you can purchase premade Amish macaroni salad in your local deli.
 And I'm not saying it's bad, but this homemade macaroni salad is SO MUCH BETTER!

-It's easy to make and it doesn't involve ingredients such as high fructose corn syrup, sodium benzoate, or modified corn starch.
-That's right, all those processed Amish macaroni salad products contain ingredients that the Amish wouldn't think of using in their recipes!
+It's easy to make and it doesn't involve ingredients such as high fructose corn syrup, sodium benzoate, citric acid, guar gum, ascorbic acid, artificial colors, or modified corn starch that you find in Walmart's amish macaroni salad.
+That's right, all those processed Amish macaroni salad products contain ingredients that Amish cooks wouldn't think of using in their recipes!

 Tips for making the best Macaroni Salad